 Posted Aug 28, 2017

 Are you waiting until your life is problem-free to be happy?
 If so, you could be waiting for a long time — like forever.

 It’s common for all of us to tell ourselves during times of stress, “When I finally have ______ (fill in the blank), or when ______ (fill in the blank) is over, then I can be happy.”
 That first blank could be “a home of my own,” “a committed relationship,” or “a better job.”
 The second blank could be anything from “the divorce,” “the home repair,” “the illness,” “she stops drinking,” or just a particularly busy time.

 But the idea that you can’t be happy unless and until some condition is met can itself be a huge barrier to happiness.
 While it is certainly normal to wish that a period of unusual stress would be over, you could be losing a lot of your precious life by giving in to excessive misery and unhappiness.
 (I would like to clarify that I am talking here about the relatively predictable crises of everyday life, not catastrophic events.
 Dealing with trauma is a different process from dealing with stress.)

-I’m not suggesting that you fake-happy your way through the day — not at all.
+I’m not suggesting that you fake-happy your way through the day.
 Within your challenging context, I’m suggesting that you find real happiness, if only for a few minutes at a time.
-Of course, if you are feeling depressed, out of control, traumatized, or suicidal, please get help.
+Of course, if you are feeling depressed, out of control, traumatized, or suicidal, please seek help.